Most Successful Small Business Ideas in 2023

 New economy businesses

-People of all skill levels are launching new economy—also known as the “freelance economy” or “gig economy”—businesses at a steadily growing rate and becoming independent contractors by taking advantage of technology and modern convenience culture.
-Opting out of a traditional nine-to-five job doesn’t mean you can throw discipline to the wind—quite the opposite.
-You’re in charge of you, and thus your workload and income.
+People of all skill levels are launching new economy businesses—also known as the “freelance economy” or “gig economy”—at a steadily growing rate.
 Some of the more popular new economy businesses include the following examples.

 Uber or Lyft driver